Mesopotamian campaign: 1914

 On 6 November 1914, British offensive action began with the naval bombardment of the old fort at Fao, located at the point where the Shatt-al-Arab meets the Persian Gulf.
 At the Fao Landing, the British Indian Expeditionary Force D (IEF D), comprising the 6th (Poona) Division led by Lieutenant General Arthur Barrett with Sir Percy Cox as Political Officer, was opposed by 350 Ottoman troops and 4 guns.
-After a sharp engagement, the fort was overrun, killing many enemy troops.
+After a short engagement, the fort was overrun, killing many enemy troops.
 By mid-November the Poona Division was fully ashore and began moving towards the city of Basra.

 The same month, the ruler of Kuwait, Sheikh Mubarak Al-Sabah, contributed to the Allied war effort by sending forces to attack Ottoman troops at Umm Qasr, Safwan, Bubiyan, and Basra.
 In exchange the British government recognised Kuwait as an "independent government under British protection."
 There is no report on the exact size and nature of Mubarak's attack, though Ottoman forces did retreat from those positions weeks later.
 Mubarak soon removed the Ottoman symbol from the Kuwaiti flag and replaced it with "Kuwait" written in Arabic script.
 Mubarak's participation and previous exploits in obstructing the completion of the Baghdad railway helped the British safeguard the Persian Gulf by preventing Ottoman and German reinforcement.